Maple Leaf Rag: Popularity and legacy

 In November 1970, Joshua Rifkin released a recording called Scott Joplin: Piano Rags on the classical label Nonesuch, which featured as its first track the "Maple Leaf Rag".
 It sold 100,000 copies in its first year and eventually became Nonesuch's first million-selling record.
 The Billboard "Best-Selling Classical LPs" chart for September 28, 1974 has the record at number 5, with the follow-up "Volume 2" at number 4, and a combined set of both volumes at number 3.
 Separately both volumes had been on the chart for 64 weeks.
 The album was nominated in 1971 for two Grammy Award categories: Best Album Notes and Best Instrumental Soloist Performance (without orchestra), but at the ceremony on March 14, 1972, Rifkin did not win in any category.
-In 1979 Alan Rich in the New York Magazine wrote that by giving artists like Rifkin the opportunity to put Joplin's music on disk Nonesuch Records "created, almost alone, the Scott Joplin revival."
+In 1979 Alan Rich in New York magazine wrote that by giving artists like Rifkin the opportunity to put Joplin's music on disk Nonesuch Records "created, almost alone, the Scott Joplin revival."

 An 8-bit version of the music is used in the 1983 Bally Midway arcade game Domino Man as background music.

-The "Maple Leaf Rag" is still a favorite of ragtime pianists, and has been described as an "American institution... still in print and still popular".
+The "Maple Leaf Rag" is still a favorite of ragtime pianists, and has been described as an "American institution ... still in print and still popular".
 As the copyright has expired, the composition is in the public domain.
 It appears in the soundtracks of hundreds of films, cartoons, commercials, and video games.
 In 2004, Canadian radio listeners voted it the 39th greatest song of all time.

+"Maple Leaf Rag" was featured as one of the piano exam pieces in Grade 8 for the years 2025 and 2026, by the Associated Board of the Royal Schools of Music (ABRSM).

-In Joplin's will, he requested that "Maple Leaf Rag" be played at his funeral.
-When preparations were being made, however, his wife, Lottie Stokes did not allow it because she did not think it was a proper funeral song.
+In Joplin's will, he requested that "Maple Leaf Rag" be played at his funeral, but when preparations were being made, his wife, Lottie Stokes, did not allow it because she did not think it was a proper funeral song.
 She later admitted regretting that decision her whole life.